said-alrove/said-alrove/README.md

 # **Hi there** 👋
-I'm an apassionate full-time student advocate of learning new technologies in my free times (I'm in High School).
-I'm from *Veracruz, México* and currently 17 years old 🧑.
+I'm a passionate full-time student advocate of learning new technologies in my free time (I'm in High School).
+I'm from Veracruz, México, and currently 17 years old 🧑.

 ##  **What I am currently learning?** 📚
 Right now I'm in the process of learning a few technologies before getting started to learn Javascript such as [**NPM**](https://www.npmjs.com/) 📦, [**TailwindCSS**](https://tailwindcss.com/) 🎨 and [**Pug**](https://pugjs.org/api/getting-started.html) 🐶